dwhall/HeyMac/README.rst

 After initialization, the behavior of the state machine (SM) is to run in a loop that applies settings and then performs an action.
 The action is to transmit, listen or sleep.
-The SM maintains a transmit queue and a boolean variable that it uses decide what action to take.
+The SM maintains a action queue and a boolean variable that it uses decide what action to take.
-If the transmit queue is empty, the variable determines whether to listen or sleep.
+If the action queue is empty, the variable determines which default action to take, listen or sleep.
-If the queue is not empty, the next item in the queue will be transmitted.
-After the transmission, operation proceeds to the Setting state and the entire process repeats.
+If the action queue is not empty, the next item in the queue will be performed (transmit, rx-once, etc.).
+After the action, operation proceeds to the Scheduling state and the entire process repeats.

-But the Sleeping and Listening states are slightly different.
+The Sleeping and Listening states are slightly different.
-The SM remains sleeping or listening until some event arrives that requires attention (for example, a new item in the transmit queue or a new setting needs to be applied).
+If the SM is sleeping or listening as the default action, the SM remains sleeping or listening until some event arrives that requires attention (for example, a new item in the transmit queue or a new setting needs to be applied).